 - We’ll automatically initialize Sentry with your “Public DSN” upon loading analytics.js.

-If you haven’t had a chance to review our spec, please take a look to understand what the Identify method does.
+If you’re not familiar with the Segment Specs, take a look to understand what the Identify method does.
 An example call would look like:

 When you call